KRR-Oxford/DeepOnto/docs/om_resources.md

 Besides model development and implementation, DeepOnto also aims to contribute new Ontology Matching (OM) resources and comprehensive evaluation workaround.
-In this page, provide download links to our datasets and instructions of data usage.
+In this page, we provide download links to our datasets and instructions for data usage.

 ## LargeBioMedData